NSnietol/strive-for-excellence/taf-design/taf-architecture.md

-# Things to consider when it comes to archictecture
+# Things to consider when it comes to architecture

-- Define expections : what you're acheiving .
+- Define expectations : what you're achieving .
 - Choose tools : Elements to think of runners/reports/loggers.
 - Define scope : what is being included in the automation.
-- Define approches : scripts, play and record, data-driven or behave-driven.
+- Define approaches : scripts, play and record, data-driven or behave-driven.
 - Configure test infrastructure.
-- Define processs.
+- Define process.

-## Common TAF Layers.
+## Common TAF(Test Automation Framework) Layers.

 - **Core layer in automation projects**: